joshgarno/web-sprint-challenge-javascript-fundamentals/README.md

 5. Why do we need super() in an extended class?

-A. Calling the parent class constructor in stead of the local lexicon.
+A. Calling the parent class constructor and linking their inheritance.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.